RisingStack/react-easy-state/README.md

 Easy State consists of two functions:

-- `easyComp` makes React's own component level state management simpler.
+- `easyComp` makes component level state management simpler.
 - `easyStore` creates global state stores for complex apps.

 ### easyComp

 Wrapping your components with the `easyComp` function provides the following benefits.

-- It allows you to mutate the component's state directly, without calling `setState`.
+- It adds a local `store` to the component, which can be handled as a simple JS object.

 - It binds your component's methods to the component.